 Granville Island is free to visit, but there are many things that will tempt you to open up your wallet.

-There is no admission to Stanley Park and much to do there that is free; however, some activities will cost money.
+There is no admission to Stanley Park and much to do there is free; however, some activities will cost money.

 Observe one of the greatest life cycle stories in nature at North Vancouver's Capilano Salmon Hatchery (about 20 mins outside of downtown Vancouver).
 Juvenile salmon are raised on site, and visitors are invited to see them before they return to the river, free of charge.

 Vancouver's waterfront public art installations add a lot to the city's character.
-Get yourself a coffee, and take a self-guided tour of these local treasures and monuments.
+Get yourself a coffee and take a self-guided tour of these local treasures and monuments.

 Take a spin around False Creek on an Aquabus ferry.
 Start or end at Granville Island, Yaletown, Science World, and five other locations.
 Hang out on the Aquabus for the whole circuit, which takes about half an hour, or head straight for your destination.
 Each trip is only a few bucks and you get to see Vancouver from a unique vantage point.

 The hike up is free, but the suggested return trip is by gondola, which will cost you about $10.
-Depending on where you park, your may have to pay for parking, which is about $8 for the day.
+Depending on where you park, you may have to pay for parking, which is about $8 for the day.